'Pretty Intense': Glen Haven Firefighter Mary Thompson Recognized For Saving Teenage Girl During Violent Attack

 The Jeep driver has asked not to be identified and does not want accolades, Thompson said.

-Thompson, meanwhile, was honored with a Star Award from the Larimer County Sheriff.
+Thompson, meanwhile, was honored with a Star Award from the Larimer County Sheriff on Monday.

 “The girl’s life was most likely saved due to Mary’s actions,” states the text on the award.